Threat Model

 • Opt-in remote discovery establishes reduced-trust contacts (Tier 0/1) with restricted visibility

-• No trust-on-first-use for full trust: you verify who you connect with in person
+• No trust-on-first-use for contact verification: you verify who you connect with in person

 • Device registry is cryptographically signed; unauthorized devices cannot be added